Oscillatory large-scale dynamos from Cartesian convection simulations: Results

-In the following we discuss first the case with shear and study the behavior solutions for a range of values of $q$.
-We refer to these solutions as $\alpha$--shear dynamos.
-We study separately the case without shear and refer to such solutions as $\alpha^2$ dynamos.
+In the following we discuss first the case with shear and study the behavior of solutions for a range of values of $q$.
+We refer to these solutions as $\alpha\varOmega$ (or $\alpha$--shear) dynamos.
+We study separately the case without shear and refer to such solutions as $\alpha^2$ dynamos, which are generally also known as $\alpha^2\varOmega$ dynamos.
 We focus here specifically on the case of oscillatory solutions.